sojoodsweiti/Project-Management-Professional/README.md

 # Project-Management-Professional
-Currently, I am enrolled in a 2-month course that focuses on Project Management Professional (PMP) certification.
+I am enrolled in a 2-month course focusing on Project Management Professional (PMP) certification.
 The course is structured in a way that equips me with the knowledge and skills necessary to excel in project management.
-It covers essential project management concepts, Agile methodology, and tools that help in leading projects, collaborating with teams, managing risks, and ensuring outcomes.
+It covers essential project management concepts, Agile methodology, and tools that help lead projects, collaborate with teams, manage risks, and ensure outcomes.

 ### Chapter 1: Project management framework
 * The document of this Chapter: [Framework](https://drive.google.com/file/d/1vlN5rtGyKOrk9cdsCyDcxOQI_hB0NnuR/view?usp=sharing)